Flatback sea turtle: Description

 Features of this sea turtle which help contribute to its recognition are the single pair of prefrontal scales on the head, and the four pairs of costal scutes on the carapace.
-Another unique feature of this species of sea turtle is the fact that its carapace is found to be much thinner than other sea turtle carapaces.
-This feature causes the shell to crack under the smallest pressures.
+Another unique feature of this species of sea turtle is the fact that its carapace is found to be much thinner than other sea turtle carapaces, causing its shell to crack under small pressures.